divblox/divblox.github.io/advanced-training-exercise.md

 ### Category Entity changes

 Let us begin with the changes to the `Category` entity.
 As seen in the new data model, we have added new attributes.
 Our old CRUD components will not reflect the changes unless we add them manually (or create new CRUD components).
 In our case, this will not even be necassary as the attributes added need to be defined by the programmer.
 We want the CategoryParentId to be defined automatically depending on what category we were in when we clicked '+ Category'.
-Similarly with the HierarchyPath, we want this to be autmatically generated for each category based on the trail of parent IDs.
+Similarly with the HierarchyPath, we want this to be automatically generated for each category based on the trail of parent IDs.

 ![Category_Entity](_advanced-training-exercise-media/newCategory.png)